clbattthcmut/bkisc.com-landing-page/content/_index.md

 how_it_works:
   enable: true
   block:
-    - subtitle: "Talents are in making ..."
+    - subtitle: "Prepare to learn ..."
       title: "A playground for those who desires"
       description: "We create a playground for those who want to learn about cybersecurity.
 Learning about cybersecurity is not easy, it takes a lot of time and efforts to become a good cybersecurity experts.
 Why don't you give it a try and start your journey right now ?
 It is hard but not impossible."
       image: "images/playground.jpg"